eban5/aws-developer-exam-notes/notes-main.md

 Serverlessly connect to service like Lambda and Dynamo Send each API endpoint to a different target
 Scale effortlessly
-Track and control usage by API key
-Throttle API requests
+Track and control usage by API key.
+Limit usage with _Usage Plans with API Keys_ Throttle API requests
 Connect to Cloudwatch
 Versioning of API